LukeShortCloud/website-lukeshort_cloud/content/about_me/_index.md

 Hello there!

 I'm Luke.
 I was named after Luke Skywalker (no joke) and also happen to really love Star Wars.
 At heart, I'm a true nerd.
 I love going to conventions such as DragonCon, MegaCon, Star Wars Celebration, and the Star Trek Cruise (yes, [it exists!](https://www.startrekthecruise.com/)).
-In my spare time, I enjoy playing programming, playing video games (such as Minecraft and Halo), playing table-top games (such as Dungeons and Dragons), and reading good technical books.
+In my spare time, I enjoy programming, playing video games (such as Minecraft and Halo), playing table-top games (such as Dungeons and Dragons), and reading good technical books.

 I lead many community groups, including CloudCFL and Kubernati, with a focus on improving our skills and encouraging others to bring out the best in themselves.
 I strongly believe that it's important to be part of the community because it's both inspiring and infectious to geek out with other like-minded folks.
 My mentees are equally mentors to me in return.

-After living in Orlando, Florida for most of my life, moving to Colorado was one of the best decisions I've ever made.
+After living in Orlando, Florida for most of my life, moving to Colorado was one of the best decisions I ever made.
 With the outdoors, seasons, and mountains, there's almost nothing for me to complain about.
 One day soon, I hope to buy a house and set down some roots here.

 I'm a "beauty school drop out" (a la Grease).
 I dropped out of college to focus on real-world experiences and certifications (another one of the best decisions I've ever made).
 With over 8 years of cloud and development experience, I never stop trying to learn new skills (both technical and soft) to better help me on my journey through life.
 Currently, my full-time job at VMware is a role as a Senior Kubernetes Solutions Architect with a focus on technical pre-sales.
 Most of my demos, architecture design, development, and side projects are all done on my Chromebook.
 I'm very passionate about the entire Chrome OS ecosystem, which is why I'm also a [Technical Writer for Chrome Unboxed](https://chromeunboxed.com/author/luke/).